How to add a price filter in WooCommerce: Complete Guide

 You can set the number of customer email addresses allowed per customer using the text field next to Customer email addresses and enter the labels using the text fields below.

-WooCommerce Mulltiple Email Recipients settings
+WooCommerce Multiple Email Recipients settings for adding extra customer email addresses

 Click on the Save changes button to continue.